gy-mate/moodle-to-vikwikiquiz/README.md

 Parameters:
 * `new`: Create a new quiz on [vik.wiki](https://vik.wiki/) by automatically opening an edit page for the new article.
 * `grading_method`: `+` or `-`.
 See https://vik.wiki/wiki/Segítség:Kvíz#Pontozás for further info.
 * `source_directory`: The absolute path of the directory where the Moodle quiz HTML files are located.
-The review page of the quizzes should be downloaded.
+These HTML files should contain the _Review_ page of the quizzes.
 * `parent_article`: The article name of the course on [vik.wiki](https://vik.wiki/).
 * `title`: How the quiz should be named on [vik.wiki](https://vik.wiki/).
-This usually is in the following form: `[course name] kvíz – [exam name]`.
+This usually is in the following form:
+`[course name] kvíz – [exam name]`.
+The hyphen and the part after it can be omitted.

 Example:
 * Convert all [Elektronika alapjai](https://vik.wiki/wiki/Elektronika_alapjai) Moodle quizzes downloaded to `~/Downloads/downloaded_ELA_quizzes`: